Southern and Eastern Africa

 The Ethiopia Humanitarian Fund

-Established in 2006, the Ethiopia Humanitarian Fund (EHF)is a rapid and flexible funding mechanism supporting primarily national and international non-governmental organizations to respond to the most critical emergencies, including in the hardest-to-reach parts of the country.
-Under the leadership of the Humanitarian Coordinator for Ethiopia, the EHF supports the timely and principled allocation and disbursement of donor resources to the most critical humanitarian needs defined in the Ethiopia Humanitarian Response Plan.
+Established in 2006, the Ethiopia Humanitarian Fund (EHF) is a rapid and flexible funding mechanism that primarily supports local, national, and international non-governmental organizations in responding to the most critical emergencies, including in the hardest-to-reach areas of the country.
+Under the leadership of the Humanitarian Coordinator for Ethiopia, the EHF facilitates the timely and principled allocation of donor resources to address the most critical humanitarian priorities, as identified by the Humanitarian Country Team.

 Top 5 donors